bishallamichhane44/Tiny_Core_Linux_customized-CorePure-14.0.iso/readme.md

 **Methods of modifying the OS to get updated iso file**
 - **Our Approach**:
+-
-    - We started with the pre-built CorePure64-14.0.iso, extracted its initramfs (corepure64.gz), added pre-compiled TCZ extensions and custom binary (written in C++), and repacked the initramfs into a new ISO.
+    - We started with the pre-built CorePure64-14.0.iso, extracted its initramfs (corepure64.gz), added pre-compiled TCZ extensions and a custom binary (written in C++), and repacked the initramfs into a new ISO.

-    - This is a _remastering_ process (as described in Chapters 11–13 of book "Into the Core"), focusing on modifying the existing filesystem and ISO structure without compiling source code.
+    - This is a remastering process (as described in Chapters 11–13 of the book Into the Core), focusing on modifying the existing filesystem and ISO structure without compiling source code.

     - It’s quicker and requires less development expertise but is limited to working with existing binaries and scripts.

     **Benefits**: